On the capacity of deep generative networks for approximating distributions: Introduction

 Despite the vast amount of research on function approximation by neural networks, there are only a few papers studying the representational capacity of generative networks for approximating distributions.
-Let us compare our results with the most related works \cite{lee2017ability,bailey2018size,perekrestenko2020constructive,lu2020universal}.
-The paper \cite{lee2017ability} considered a special form of target distributions, which are push-forward measures of the source distributions via composition of Barron functions.
+Let us compare our results with the most related works \citep{lee2017ability,bailey2018size,perekrestenko2020constructive,lu2020universal}.
+The paper \citep{lee2017ability} considered a special form of target distributions, which are push-forward measures of the source distributions via composition of Barron functions.
 These distributions, as they proved, can be approximated by deep generative networks.
 But it is not clear what probability distributions can be represented in the form they proposed.
-The works \cite{bailey2018size} and \cite{perekrestenko2020constructive} studied similar questions as ours.
+The works \citep{bailey2018size} and \citep{perekrestenko2020constructive} studied similar questions as ours.
 They showed that one can approximately transform low-dimensional distributions to high-dimensional distributions using neural networks in some cases.
-In \cite{bailey2018size}, the source and target distributions are restricted to uniform and Gaussian distributions.
-The paper \cite{perekrestenko2020constructive} requires that the target distributions have Lipschitz-continuous density functions.
-Comparing to these works, our results hold for more general distributions and our conditions are merely moment conditions, which are more practical.
+In \citep{bailey2018size}, the source and target distributions are restricted to uniform and Gaussian distributions.
+The paper \citep{perekrestenko2020constructive} proved the case that the source distribution is uniform and the target distribution has Lipschitz-continuous density function with bounded support.
+In this paper, we extend their results to a more general setting that the source distribution is absolutely continuous and the target only satisfies some moment conditions.
+Furthermore, we also show that the approximation orders in Wasserstein distances only depend on the intrinsic dimension of the target distribution, which is the first theoretical result of this kind.